oberocks/superjsonic/docs/DOM_GENERATOR.md

 ## apply_attributes()

-The `apply_attributes()` method mutates the passed in [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) node, and assigns [Element Attributes](https://developer.mozilla.org/en-US/docs/Web/API/Element/attributes) to the Element where each object property key/value pair is transformed into an attribute name/value pair of the Element node.
+The [`apply_attributes()`](https://github.com/oberocks/superjsonic/blob/1c368a57b9ff2382ae8e9b9a33bb0390db8ab268/superjsonic/Dom_generator.js#L21) method mutates the DOM [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node) in the 1st argument, by assigning [Element Attributes](https://developer.mozilla.org/en-US/docs/Web/API/Element/attributes) to that Element from the 2nd argument's object.
+The object's property key/value pairs are added as an attribute name/value pair of the Element node.

 > This is generally used as a utility function for the [generate_element()](#generate_element) and [generate_elements()](#generate_elements) methods.